 - U.S. Commission on International Religious Freedom

-This coverage is subject to change over time.
+The above represents current coverage and is subject to change over time.

 Recent significant changes include:

-- The Bureau of Consumer Financial Protection, a Federal Reserve
+- The Bureau of Consumer Financial Protection, a component of the

-- The Federal Bureau of Investigation did not report data on personnel
+- The Federal Bureau of Investigation (FBI) did not report data on personnel

 actions (dynamics data) until Fiscal Year 2007.